Camp Fire in Northern California

-Beginning on Thursday, November 9, at 6:31 a.m., dispatchers alerted firefighters to a fire spotted in vegetation under PG&E high tension power lines west of the river.
-The firefighters, who responded immediately, found that accessing Camp Creek Road was nearly impossible and this, combined with the weather conditions, led them to believe that a major fire event was in the making.
+On Thursday, November 9, at 6:31 a.m., dispatchers alerted firefighters to a fire spotted in vegetation under PG&E’s high-tension power lines west of the river.
+The firefighters, who responded immediately, found that accessing Camp Creek Road was nearly impossible, and this, combined with the weather conditions, led them to believe that a significant fire event was in the making.
 Despite calls for backup and an all-out effort to quell the fire’s advance, it reached the city of Paradise by afternoon on Thursday.
-There it ravaged Paradise as most residents tried to escape with little more than the clothes on their backs.
-By Saturday morning, November 10, 100,000 acres were burned, 52,000 people were evacuated, and only 10 to 20 percent of the houses in Paradise were spared.
+There, it ravaged Paradise as most residents tried to escape with little more than the clothes on their backs.
+By Saturday morning, November 10, 100,000 acres had been burned, 52,000 people had been evacuated, and only 10 to 20 percent of the houses in Paradise had been spared.

 Escaping the Camp Fire

 As residents tried to leave the area, they were hampered by roadway gridlock as the Camp Fire made its way across town.
 One person after another told of the horrifying journey to leave the city behind on roads that could not handle the increased traffic volume.
-Videos showed the fire lining the roadway as cars, and their occupants sat waiting in a queue.
-Fleeing residents described the rubber around the car windows melting, and trees overhead engulfed in flames causing them to crash down onto the highway.
+Videos showed the fire lining the roadway as cars and their occupants sat waiting in a queue.
+Fleeing residents described the rubber around the car windows melting and trees overhead engulfed in flames, causing them to crash onto the highway.
 Cal Fire opened up all lanes to traffic heading north to ease the congestion.
 Some residents were allowed to return on Friday, November 9.
-By Sunday, November 11, 7,000 structures were ruined, and the fire was roughly 25-percent contained.
+By Sunday, November 11, 7,000 structures were ruined, and the fire was roughly 25 percent contained.

 Watch the following video as ABC News takes a look at the Camp Fire: